This is a collaboration post

 Make sure you book in a newborn photoshoot

-Many people love the idea of professional photographs taken of their newborn but then when the time comes they may have forgotten to book it, or the moment passes you by.
+Many people love the idea of professional photographs taken by a professional newborn photographer of their newborn but then when the time comes they may have forgotten to book it, or the moment passes you by.
 Take the opportunity to provisionally book a newborn photographer so that you won’t be disappointed.
-There Is something quite special about those early pictures that you can capture of a newborn so they are definitely worth researching and looking into.

 Take up the offers of help